Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

     * Posts with no hashtags.
     * Very large posts with multiple hashtags.

+## Challenges Faced

+* Setting up the backend processing using AWS Lambda.
+* Python functions and connect them to DynamoDB.
+* Testing the API Gateway integration.
+* Testing each component.

 ## Project Benefits

 * Provides real-time insights into trending topics.